 R is an open-source programming language and environment for statistical computing and data visualization.
 R's extensive collection of libraries and packages supports various statistical techniques and models such as hypothesis testing, regression analysis, time series analysis, and more.

-Data scientists and statisticians use R to manipulate, calculate, and graphically display data in the form of statistical plots and graphs.
+Data scientists and statisticians use R to manipulate, calculate, and graphically display data in statistical plots and graphs.

-Learn how to install R on Ubuntu 20.04 or Ubuntu 22.04 and start working with datasets in no time.
+In this tutorial, you will learn how to install R on Ubuntu and start working with datasets quickly.

 Prerequisites